 This table will help you compare the key features of benefits of traditional and Roth IRAs.
-Please note that the information provided is for the 2015 tax year.

 Any person with earned income who is under 70½.